OpenDSA/OpenDSA/RST/en/SearchStruct/Sparse.rst

 matrix are in terms of access by specified position.
-However, if we wish to find the first non-zero element in a given row, or the next non-zero element below the current one in a given column, then the hash table requires us to check sequentially through all possible positions in some row or column.
+However, if we wish to find the first non-zero element in a given row, or the next non-zero element below the current one in a given column, or recover all of the non-zero values in a given column, then the hash table requires us to check sequentially through the entire table.

 Another approach is to implement the matrix as an :term:`orthogonal list`.